Grav (software)

-Grav is a free software, self-hosted content management system (CMS) written in the PHP programming language and based on the Symfony web application framework.
+Grav is a free, self-hosted content management system (CMS) software written in the PHP programming language and based on the Symfony web application framework.
 It uses a flat file database for both backend and frontend.

 Grav is designed to have a shallow learning curve, and to be easy to set up.
 The focus of Grav is speed and simplicity, rather than an abundance of built-in features that come at the expense of added complexity.

 The name Grav is a shortened version of the word gravity.

 Grav is the most starred PHP CMS on GitHub, with over 14,565 stars.